Channellock: History

 The company was founded in 1886 when George B. DeArment, a blacksmith from Evansburg, Pennsylvania (present day Conneaut Lake, Pennsylvania), began hand-forging farrier's tools and selling them from town to town out of the back of a wagon.
 He would spend the Winter forging tools, load up his wagon in the Spring when roads became passable, and set out selling his tools.
 When he ran out of tools, he would sell the wagon and buy a train ticket home to Evansburg.
 The business eventually became known as the Champion Bolt and Clipper Company.

 In 1904, the company moved to a 12000 sqft facility in Meadville, Pennsylvania, and added nippers, pinchers and open-end wrenches to its product line.
 George B. DeArment’s two sons, Almon W. and J. Howard DeArment, became partners in the company in 1911 and expanded the product line again to include hammers.
 In 1923, the company moved again to a 33000 sqft facility at its current location in Meadville.
 Four years later, the name of the company was changed to the Champion–DeArment Tool Company.

 In 1933, Chief Engineer Howard Manning developed the tongue-and-groove, slip-joint pliers for which the company is known.
 In 1934, a patent for this design was granted, and in 1949, a trademark for the name "Channellock" was granted, with a first-use date of May 1, 1932.

 From this point to the 1960s, the company began to focus more on the fast-growing pliers side of its business, developing improvements to the original design.
+For a time the company was also a supplier to Sears for their Craftsman brand, for hand tools such as pliers.
+These had a "C" maker's mark to denote this.
 The word "Channellock" eventually became so synonymous with their product that the company changed its name to Channellock, Inc. in 1963 to capitalize on the popularity of its product.

 In February of 2025, Channellock has partnered with Cody New and Rick Sauder of MULTY® Rack Systems from British Columbia, Canada, to expand into the automotive accessory market.
 This new partnership adds modular automotive accessories to the existing hand-tool market Channellock is known for.

 Today

-Channellock is managed by the fourth and fifth generations of the DeArment family with William S. DeArment serving as CEO & Chairman of the Board, Jon S. DeArment serving as President & COO, and Ryan DeArment serving as Vice President of Sales and Marketing.
+Channellock is managed by the fourth and fifth generations of the DeArment family with William S. DeArment as CEO & Chairman of the Board, Jon S. DeArment as President & COO, and Ryan DeArment as Vice President of Sales and Marketing.
 The company is based out of two facilities, totaling 260000 sqft, in Meadville.
 As of 2023, the company claimed to be among the largest employers in Crawford County, Pennsylvania, with over 350 full-time employees.
 The company has more than 4,000 U.S. wholesale and retail customers and ships to customers in 45 countries.